 When you submit your proxy, you authorize Manuel Litchman, M.D., and Brian Achenbach to vote your shares at the Annual Meeting and on any adjournments of the Annual Meeting in accordance with your instructions.

-By Order of the Board of Directors,

-Robyn Hunter Corporate Secretary
+By Order of the Board of Directors, /s/ Robyn Hunter Robyn Hunter Corporate Secretary

-April [], 2018 New York, New York
+April 30, 2018 New York, New York

 MUSTANG BIO, INC. 2 Gansevoort Street, 9th Floor New York, New York 10014

 PROXY STATEMENT